 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients given antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to confirm these medications are being used appropriately.
-In limited situations, excessive reliance on these medications may suggest that a facility is using these drugs to subdue residents.
+This is the percentage of patients prescribed antipsychotic medications.
+While antipsychotic drugs may be helpful for many patients, it is important to make sure these drugs are being used only where medically required.
+In limited situations, increased usage of these drugs may mean a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication